 Low-impact workouts and exercises can also help you build muscle strength, and reduce the impact on your joints.
 Mindful exercises like yoga, shiatsu, and meditation can help you reinforce your mental and emotional strength.

-When to Call a Doctor with RA
+When to call a doctor

 The only way to be sure is to get a conclusive diagnosis.
 Early diagnosis and treatment can make a huge difference.

-Remember, diagnosing RA quickly is crucial because early treatment can help reduce the risk of further joint damage, deformity, and disability, as well as prevent symptoms from getting worse.
+Diagnosing RA quickly is crucial because early treatment can help reduce the risk of further joint damage, deformity, and disability, as well as prevent symptoms from getting worse.